Q1. How do I set up LEAD.bot in Slack?

 We only support the P2P buddy program in this way:

-- create a channel named for example”#sales-buddy-program”, then invite people who want to have buddies into the channel.
-LEAD.bot will match people within the channel.
+1.1 Create 1 channel named for example”#junior_sales “, create another channel named for example”#sales-buddy”.
+Then, invite people who want to have buddies into those channel.
+LEAD.bot will match people across the 2 channels.

-- If you want to have buddy programs for engineers, you can create another channel called “#engineer-buddy-program” as well.
+1.2 If you want to have buddy programs for engineers, you can create channels called “#engineer-buddy-program” and cross match as well.

 Q5.
 Do you have announcement templates to help with internal promotion if we use LEAD?